 Some trusts are set up so that the beneficiary has ownership or a legal right to the income or assets in the trust.
-This will affect what’s included in the estate of the beneficiary when they die.
+This will affect what is included in the estate of the beneficiary when they die.

 A bare trust is one where the beneficiary is entitled to both the income and the assets in the trust.
 Therefore, when they die, both income and assets are considered part of their estate.
 The personal representative needs to work out whether there is any Inheritance Tax to pay and include the deceased’s interest in the bare trust, on form IHT400 Inheritance Tax Account.

 An interest in possession trust is one where the beneficiary is entitled to only the income from a trust.
 When they die, there are certain circumstances where the value of this ‘interest in possession’ is calculated as part of their estate.
-These include when the trust:
+These include when the trust was set up:

-- was set up after 22 March 2006 and was either an ‘immediate post death interest’, a ‘disabled person’s interest’ or a ‘transitional serial interest’ trust
+- after 22 March 2006 and was either an ‘immediate post death interest’, a ‘disabled person’s interest’ or a ‘transitional serial interest’ trust

-If you’re the personal representative you’ll need to work out the value of an ‘interest in possession’ and complete questions 45 and 75 on form IHT400.
+If you are the personal representative you will need to work out the value of an ‘interest in possession’ and complete questions 45 and 75 on form IHT400.
 You’ll need to liaise with the trustees to get this information.
 It is the trustees’ duty to complete an IHT100 Inheritance Tax Account form.
 This form must also be completed when an interest in possession trust comes to an end.